-Ask students what ideas they would like to use to create a two-part dance composition.
+Ask students what ideas they would like to use to create a dance composition with ternary form.
 Discuss.
-Encourage students to think of ideas which could be developed into two parts such as friends and enemies, cats and dogs, or freedom and confinement.
+Encourage students to think of contrasting ideas which could be developed into two parts, A and B, and resolved by repeating part A. The students would then have a dance composition with ternary form (ABA).
+The following are examples: meeting, parting, meeting; sleeping, waking, sleeping; hopefulness, sadness, hopefulness.
 Keep track of the ideas.
 Ask students to agree on one idea.
-Have students brainstorm movement ideas they associate with their theme.
+If necessary, have students brainstorm movement ideas they associate with their idea.
 Encourage students by asking questions related to the dance elements.
-For example, freedom might suggest large (space) sweeping actions travelling throughout the general space.
-Confinement might suggest forceful (dynamics) nonlocomotor gestures (actions).
-Have students explore their movement ideas, one part at a time.
-Select some of the movements to create contrasting dance phrases.
-Connect the dance phrases to create a dance composition with binary form.
+For example, hopefulness might suggest lively (dynamics) jumping actions travelling throughout the general space.
+Sadness might suggest small (space) gestures (actions) which use very little energy (dynamics).
+Have students explore their movement ideas one part at a time.
+Select some of the movements to create contrasting dance phrases, A and B. Connect the dance phrases together, ABA, to create the dance composition with ternary form.